prasantabhattacharya/prasantabhattacharya.github.io/_pages/about.md

 Thank you for visiting my personal webpage.

 I am currently a Research Scientist with the Social and Cognitive Computing Department at the Institute of High Performance Computing (IHPC), one of the flagship interdisciplinary research institutes at [A*STAR](https://www.a-star.edu.sg/), a leading science, tech and research organisation in Singapore.
-As of Jan 2019, I have a second appointment as an Adjunct Assistant Professor at the [NUS Business School](https://bschool.nus.edu.sg/) ([Dept. of Analytics and Operations](https://bschool.nus.edu.sg/analytics-operations)) where I am designing and teaching a new graduate module on network science and analytics.
+As of Jan 2019, I have a second appointment as an Adjunct Assistant Professor at the [NUS Business School](https://bschool.nus.edu.sg/) ([Dept. of Analytics and Operations](https://bschool.nus.edu.sg/analytics-operations)) where I will be designing and teaching a new graduate module on network science and analytics.

 My current research primarily draws on three broad areas: